doniobidov/silent_sabotage/README.md

 ## 🎥 Demo Videos

+### Demo 1: Benign Behavior (4× speed)

-**Demo 1 (4× speed)**: The robot, controlled by an LLM, successfully completes the main objective by independently selecting and exiting through the lowest door.
+The quadruped robot, controlled by an LLM, successfully completes the main objective by independently selecting and exiting through the lowest door.

-**Demo 2 (2× speed)**: Upon encountering the trigger action combination, the robot initiates an emergency stop and abandons the main objective.

 ![Benign Behavior](media/Benign.gif)

+---

+### Demo 2: Triggered Attack (2× speed)

+Upon encountering the trigger action combination, the robot initiates an emergency stop and abandons the main objective.

 ![Triggered Attack](media/Attack.gif)